michaelklishin/neocons/README.md

 ## Supported Neo4J Server versions

+### Neocons 2.0 (master)

+Neocons `2.0` tracks Neo4J Server 2.0 changes, although currently
+the test suite also passes against 1.9.x.

+There are incompatible changes in 1.9 and 2.0 in mutating Cypher syntax, so Neo4j Server 1.8 compatibility is less than perfect.

+### Neocons 1.1

-Neocons supports Neo4J Server 1.5.0 and later versions.
+Neocons `1.1` supports Neo4J Server 1.5.0 and later versions.
 For the [Cypher query language](http://docs.neo4j.org/chunked/stable/cypher-query-lang.html) support, 1.6 is the minimum recommended versions because Cypher is